 - I Haven’t Showered (and Other Problems of the Overly-Ambitious) - July 21, 2014

 - Booze and You: When Alcohol Happens - July 18, 2014

 It’s not easy to do this, but I’m about to expose myself to people who, in many ways, admire me.
 Some of you reading this have known me for years and never known about my past, others have heard these stories and may have even lived through them with me.
 However, most of you are just now getting to know me and it’s hard to break down the walls and give you a glimpse of the damages that put me on this path toward confidence and self awareness.
 Yet as hard as this all is to admit, it’s something I owe to my readers and most importantly, I owe it to myself.
 Vulnerability, damage, and pain can lead to strength, survival and reinvention—I’m living proof of it.
 So I’d like you to hold your breath while I give you a glimpse into my past.
 Maybe a lot of what you’ve learned about me will finally make sense; maybe you’ll even begin to trust me more.
 Who knows.

-When I was 15, I was with someone I shouldn’t have been with.
+When I was 15, I was with someone I shouldn’t have.
 On the outside, he was older, attractive, and rebellious; on the inside, he was borderline schizophrenic, depressed, and mildly violent.
-I don’t know how it happened – I’d assume I just kind of fell into it – but somehow, I acquired the caretaker role.
+I don’t know how it happened—I’d assume I just kind of fell into it—but somehow, I acquired his caretaker role.
 His emotional and mental instability became my responsibility in the form of late night phone calls and deep, middle of the night conversations.
-It was my duty to be there for him and to assure him I was his – that my devotion was genuine and that I would never leave.
+It was my duty to be there for him and assure him I was his—that my devotion was genuine and that I would never leave.